 Financial Services

 The Financial Services section is responsible for maintaining all the financial records of MPERS.
-The chief financial officer (accountant) interacts with the investment custodian, the auditors, the depository bank, Missouri’s Department of Revenue, and the Internal Revenue Service.
-In addition, the accountant assists the chief investment officer in tracking and predicting target cash balances, participates in annual budget development, prepares monthly budget-to-actual reports, and calculates monthly premium payments to the long-term disability insurer.
+The chief financial officer (accountant) interacts with the investment custodian, auditors, the depository bank, the Missouri Department of Revenue, and the Internal Revenue Service.
+Additionally, the accountant supports the chief investment officer in tracking and forecasting target cash balances, participates in the annual budget development process, prepares monthly budget-to-actual reports, and calculates monthly premium payments to the long-term disability insurer.
 The accountant also processes MPERS’ semi-monthly office payrolls, reconciles monthly benefit payments and contributions/payrolls posted, and reconciles investment activity.

 Investments